-Everwild seems mystifying.
+Everwild's mystifying atmosphere offers an alluring promise of great vibes for nature-lovers.
 Rare has premiered trailers showcasing a gorgeous, colorful world without the slightest detail on what to expect in terms of gameplay and interactivity.

 Regardless of the lack of information, I’m hoping Everwild can fulfill our dreams of playing a druidic, nature-loving nomad traveling between forests teeming with wildlife.
 Here’s everything we know so far, including details on its gameplay, setting, release date and more.

 Xbox has yet to reveal an official release date for Everwild.
 However, considering Rare’s previous property, Sea of Thieves, also showed up intermittently after being announced in 2015 and eventually released in 2018, there's no reason to believe Everwild will come out anytime soon.
 In fact, it seems like Everwild will go through an even more drastic timeline.
 The game was revealed in 2019, and we're already coming up at the end of 2022 without any news or even a lick of gameplay.

 Everwild's creative director, Simon Woodroffe, left the company late 2020.
 Whether or not this has caused problems in development is unknown at the moment, but it makes its possible release date all the more unclear.

 In January, Microsoft published a blog post (opens in new tab) listing all Xbox exclusive games coming to Xbox Series X|S in 2021.
 Everwild wasn't even mentioned in this blog post, likely confirming our suspicions that the game would not release at any point during the year.